-The Bay Area of California is one of the top three tourist destinations on the planet with the Golden Gate Bridge, Fisherman's Wharf, Silicon Valley, Muir Woods Preserve, University of California, Berkeley, Oakland's Telegraph Street and Coliseum, and Stanford University.
+The Bay Area of California is one of the top tourist destinations on the planet with the Golden Gate Bridge, Fisherman's Wharf, Silicon Valley, Muir Woods Preserve, University of California, Berkeley, Oakland's Telegraph Street and Coliseum, and Stanford University.
 It is the ideal missional setting for Gateway Seminary's 1.5-acre San Francisco Campus in Fremont.
 Reachable by Bay Area Rapid Transit and situated conveniently off both 880 and 680 freeways in the southern east Bay just where the Dumbarton Bridge crosses over from San Francisco, the campus is surrounded by the Bay, mountains, beaches, parks, museums, and more than 7.5 million people.

 The Bay Area is internationally renowned for its diverse cultures and people groups.
 Presently more than 112 different languages are spoken among the residents of the greater Bay Area.
 Fremont itself is home to the largest Afghan population outside of Kabul and the highest number of patent holders per capita in the U.S. No better setting exists to study the urban world, people groups, and what it will take to reach both.
 The Fremont Campus is in the epicenter of a church planting awakening with hundreds of Southern Baptist churches, missions and numerous ministry opportunities available for students.
 The San Francisco Campus offers students the opportunity to study and learn from a number of successful urban churches from both Southern Baptist and non-Baptist models.
-The faculty members have premiere academic qualifications and credibility as ministry practitioners.
+The faculty members have premiere academic qualifications and fresh street credibility as ministry practitioners.

-The curriculum offered at the San Francisco Campus is identical to the Los Angeles Campus for the Master of Divinity, Master of Arts in Educational Leadership, and the Master of Theological Studies, as well as the Diploma in Divinity and Diploma in Educational Leadership.
+The curriculum offered at the San Francisco Campus is identical to the Los Angeles Campus for the Master of Divinity, Master of Arts in Educational Leadership, the Master of Theological Studies, and the Master of Theological Essentials, as well as the Diploma in Divinity, Diploma in Theological Studies, Diploma in Theological Essentials, and Diploma in Educational Leadership.
 Multiple five-course certificates are also offered in areas such as pastoral ministry and Bible teaching.
 Classes are offered over a wide variety of theological disciplines and made available morning, noon and night on Mondays, Thursday evenings and Saturday intensives.
-Fremont mixes face-to-face classes with online video components and "block" and "intensive" formats.
+Additionally, every course taught at the San Francisco Campus is available in a blended format.
+This means students may register as a remote student (online using Zoom) and participate in the same learning cohort as the on-campus students.
 This unique scheduling approach recognizes the commuter culture that is the Bay Area.
-The San Francisco Campus also has the flexibility to partner with local churches to tailor students' seminary experience toward a specific ministry outcomes.
+The San Francisco Campus also has the flexibility to partner with local churches to tailor students' seminary experience towards specific ministry outcomes.